-Nothing you’ve done has caused or made you deserve sexual violence or revictimization.
+Nothing you’ve done has caused or made you deserve sexual abuse or revictimization.

 When you experience a traumatic event, your brain tries to help you survive.

-It does this in a variety of ways.
+It does this in many ways.
 Some coping strategies, such as dissociation, might provide relief in the moment but leave you vulnerable to abuse in the future.

-Family behaviors may also increase the likelihood of revictimization.
-While some of these may be unintentional, the “sweep it under the rug” mindset can leave you feeling dismissed and unloved.
+Family behaviors might also increase the likelihood of revictimization.
+While some of these might be unintentional, the “sweep it under the rug” mindset could leave you feeling dismissed and unloved.

-Speaking with a mental healthcare professional can help combat the effects of trauma and decrease the chances of revictimization.
+Speaking with a mental health care professional could help combat the effects of trauma and decrease the chances of revictimization.

-If you, or someone you know, would like to speak with someone about sexual violence, you can receive confidential support by calling:
+If you, or someone you know, would like to speak with someone about sexual abuse, you can receive confidential support by calling: